Frequently Asked Questions

 When do I have to schedule my return flight?

 In order to allow yourself time to pack, get ready, and get to the airport in a reasonable time, we strongly recommend that your return flight is scheduled no sooner than the afternoon of the day following the end of the program.
-Accommodation will be available for one night after the official end of the program (that is, the nights of 25 June and 25 July 2019).
-Checkouts are planned for the evening of 25 June or the morning of 26 June (before 10am) and the evening of 25 July or the morning of 26 July (before 10am).
+Accommodation will be available for one night after the official end of the program: check Draft Schedule (ESP1 and/or ESP2) for departure day.